zhijie-os/go-blockchain/MILESTONE.md

 In *Bitcoin*, outputs come before inputs.

 When a miner starts mining a block, it adds a *coinbase transaction* to it.
 A coinbase transaction is special type of transactions, which doesn't require previously existing outputs.
 It creates outputs(i.e, "coins") out of nowhere.

+## Transaction Verification
+Bitcoin uses a more elaborate technique: it represents all transactions containing in a block as a Merkle tree and uses the root hash of the tree in the Proof-of-Work system.
+This approach allows to quickly check if a block contains certain transaction, having only just the root hash and without downloading all the transactions.